 violating another person’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for another person.

-- The University's definition of harassment and bullying can be found in the University's policy and procedure document on harassment and bullying.
+- The University's definition of harassment and bullying can be found in the University's policy and procedure on harassment and bullying.

 - Complaints of harassment and bullying can be dealt with formally or informally.
 Information on how to make complaints can be found in the University's policy and procedure on harassment and bullying.
 Information can also be found in the Harassment Procedure Flowchart for Staff and the Harassment Procedure Flowchart for Students.